vcerovski/binfix/README.md

-`!..` and `th-value` are mere synonyms and thus of the same priority, as are `.!` `!.` and `!!.`, while `!!` is a weaker binding `!`, allowing easier writting of expr. with arithmetic operations with indices, like
+`!..` and `th-value` are mere synonyms and thus of the same priority, as are `.!` `!.` and `!!.`, while `!!` is a weaker binding `!`, allowing easier writing of expr. with arithmetic operations with indices, like

 `{a !! i + j}`